telerik/kendo-angular/examples-standalone/angular-universal/README.md

 ## Getting Started

-1. Clone this repository by using your favorite Git client or by executing `git clone https://github.com/telerik/kendo-angular-universal-demo.git`.
+1. Clone this repository by using your favorite Git client or by executing `git clone https://github.com/telerik/kendo-angular.git`.
-1. Enter the project directory by running `cd kendo-angular-universal-demo`.
+1. Enter the project directory by running `cd kendo-angular/angular-universal`.

 ## Running the Applications